 ANTI-TRAFFICKING INITIATIVE

 According to UNICEF, there are over 200,000 children trafficked annually in West Africa.
-Orphan Relief and Rescue operates the Anti-Trafficking Initiative in a province of Benin that is one of the primary hubs for the trafficking of children in all of Africa.
+Orphan Relief and Rescue operates the Anti-Trafficking Initiative in a province that is one of the primary hubs for the trafficking of children in all of Africa.

 Strategy